decorative image

 Clinical Trial-Specific Funding Opportunities

-All applicants proposing clinical trials can learn about the requirement for submitting applications through a notice of funding opportunity (NOFO) designated specifically for clinical trials.
+All applicants proposing clinical trials must submit applications through a notice of funding opportunity (NOFO) that is specifically designated for clinical trials.

 Purpose